 Nutritional Studies

 Studies have investigated the effects of micronutrient supplementation on managing period-related symptoms, including cravings.
-Magnesium, calcium, and vitamin B6 have shown promise in reducing mood swings and cravings.
-For example, a study published in the Journal of the American College of Nutrition found that magnesium supplementation could significantly reduce premenstrual symptoms, including chocolate cravings.
+On the flip side, magnesium, calcium, and vitamin B6 have shown promise in reducing mood swings and cravings.
+As an example, a study published in the Journal of the American College of Nutrition found that magnesium supplementation could significantly reduce premenstrual symptoms, including chocolate cravings.

 Researchers are also exploring the role of omega-3 fatty acids in reducing inflammation and improving mood.
-Omega-3s, found in fish oil and flaxseeds, have been shown to have anti-inflammatory properties and can help regulate neurotransmitter function, potentially reducing cravings.
+Omega-3s, found in fish oil and flaxseeds, have been shown to have anti-inflammatory properties and can help regulate neurotransmitter function, potentially reducing cravings Turns out it matters..

 Brain Imaging Studies